AnirudhKandoti/Figma-to-Code-AI-Agent/README.md

 └─ generated-ui/                 # output of AI React export (Vite app)
 ```

-How It Works (High Level)

-Fetch Figma: we call /v1/files/<FILE_KEY> (+ /v1/images for image fills) using your PAT.

-Normalize: we walk the Figma node tree and produce a framework-agnostic UISchema:

-geometry (x/y/width/height)

-fills: solid, gradient (linear/radial), image (downloaded)

-vector box properties: stroke, corner radii

-text content + typography

-effects: drop/inner shadows

-Export:

-Web: absolute-positioned HTML + CSS (gradients, shadows, images), plus ui-schema.json

-React (AI): TSX components via Gemini (LangChain), scaffolded into a Vite app

-Troubleshooting
+Troubleshooting:

-403 Invalid token
+1. 403 Invalid token

-Regenerate your PAT with scopes:
+- Regenerate your PAT with scopes:

 Files → Read metadata of files

 Files → Read the contents of and render images from files

-Ensure you’re using the same Figma account that owns/opens the file.
+- Ensure you’re using the same Figma account that owns/opens the file.

-We send the token via X-Figma-Token (works even if Bearer doesn’t).
+- We send the token via X-Figma-Token (works even if Bearer doesn’t).

-400 File type not supported by this endpoint
+2. 400 File type not supported by this endpoint

-Your link is likely a /make/ URL.
+- Your link is likely a /make/ URL.
 Open in Figma → Duplicate to Drafts → use the new /file/ or /design/ key.

-403 on /files/<key> but /v1/me works
+3. 403 on /files/<key> but /v1/me works

-You may not have API access to that file.
+-You may not have API access to that file.
 Duplicate it to your Drafts and use that key.

-Vite error: missing plugin or node_modules
+- Vite error: missing plugin or node_modules

-Run npm install inside generated-ui/ before npm run dev.
+- Run npm install inside generated-ui/ before npm run dev.